About lymphoma

 The role of blood cells

 Bone marrow is the soft, spongy material inside bones.
-It makes stem cells, which are unspecialised blood cells that usually grow into one of three main types of blood cells: red blood cells, white blood cells and platelets.
+It makes stem cells, which are unspecialised cells that usually grow into one of three main types of blood cells: red blood cells, white blood cells and platelets.
 Each type of blood cell has a specific job to do.

 White blood cells are part of the immune system and help fight infections.
 There are different types of white blood cells and they have different roles.
 The lymph nodes, lymph tissue and lymph fluid all contain the white blood cells known as lymphocytes.